nginnever/fileswarm/README.md

 #fileswarm

 A distributed file storage platform built with <a href="ipfs.io">IPFS</a> and <a href="ethereum.org">Ethereum</a>.
 Get paid to host files and pay seeders to host your files.
 Fileswarm is using a blockchain for publishing permissions on files and maintains registries for file properties like seeder health, value, and links to <a href="https://github.com/jbenet/random-ideas/issues/20">merkle-dag</a> objects.
-Your data is chunked and stored on nodes in the IPFS network and ready for you to retreive at any time via [dht query](https://github.com/ipfs/go-ipfs/issues/1396#issuecomment-113445913).
+Your data is chunked and stored on nodes in the IPFS network and ready for you to retrieve at any time via [dht query](https://github.com/ipfs/go-ipfs/issues/1396#issuecomment-113445913).
 Cryptographically secure challenges  ensure that your data persists at a cost less than that of traditional companies.
 Private files can be encrypted by the clients preferred algorithm before seeding.

 *Fileswarm is in early development and SHOULD NOT be used with real ether.
 Beware if you venture off testnets.